w3c/wai-tutorials/source/page-structure/sections.html.erb.md

 Main content of a document should be wrapped in a `<main>` element that uses a `role` implying it is the `main` content.
 In almost all cases a page will have only one instance of this section.

-//We should explain why we need to use a role of main for a main content element.
-It seems redundant and there should be an obvious reason as to why we’re including it.

 {::nomarkdown}
 <%= code_start %>
 {:/nomarkdown}